Noemi (singer): 2011–2012: RossoNoemi and second Sanremo Music Festival appearance

 On 28 January 2011, Noemi released the single "Vuoto a perdere", written by Vasco Rossi and Gaetano Curreri and featured on the soundtrack of Fausto Brizzi's film Women vs. Men.
 The song received a nomination at the Nastro d'Argento 2011 for Best Original Song.
 It also served as the lead single for Noemi's second studio album, RossoNoemi, released on 22 March 2011.
 The album also included the singles "Odio tutti i cantanti" and "Poi inventi il modo".

 During the summer of 2011, Noemi promoted the album with several performances, including the concerts of her RossoNoemi Tour 2011, a set at the Heineken Jammin' Festival, and appearances as an open act for Vasco Rossi.

 In 2012, Noemi returned to the Sanremo Music Festival, competing with the song "Sono solo parole" and placing third overall.
 Her entry, penned by singer-songwriter Fabrizio Moro, achieved commercial success, receiving a double platinum certification by FIMI.
 It also launched a new edition of her second album, RossoNoemi 2012 Edition.

 In March 2012, she embarked on a live tour in Italian theaters.
-On 1 May 2012, Noemi also took part in the International Worker's Day concert in Piazza San Giovanni Laterano, Rome, annually supported by Italian trade unions CGIL, CISL and UIL.
+On 1 May 2012, Noemi also took part in the International Workers' Day concert in Piazza San Giovanni Laterano, Rome, annually supported by Italian trade unions CGIL, CISL and UIL.
 Her concert at the Auditorium Parco della Musica in Rome, held on 1 August 2012, was recorded and released as a live album, titled RossoLive, on 18 September 2012.
 The album also features studio recordings of four new songs, including the single "Se non è amore".